alain-andre/prime/doc/prime.fr-FR.md

 Méthode: map
 -----------

-Creates and returns a new object with the results of calling a provided fonction on every value in the object.
+Creates and retourne a new object with the results of calling a provided fonction on every value in the object.

 ### Paramètres